What My Mother Means to me.

 after the teenaged years that we became friends: “Always my mom, now too

 my friend”.
-She understands, guides, listens, laughs and is respected by everyone she meets; she’s caregiver to Dad; she does this with extreme dignity and grace and is teaching me to become the same with my own husband.
+She understands, guides, listens, laughs and is respected everyone she meets; she’s caregiver to Dad; she does this with extreme dignity and grace and is teaching me to become the same with my own husband.
 She’s made a difference in the world and what more can we ask of ourselves?

 Mujiba Salaam Parker – Success Coach

 My mother has loved me since before I was born.
 She wanted me so she could have more love in her life.
 And she has loved me to the best of her ability.
-Recently, I have seen how much she loves me by how much she helps and is concerned for me.
+Recently, I have seen how much she loves me how much she helps and is concerned for me.
 I’m so thankful to have a loving mother who I love as well.
 My mother is truly a gift from God to me.